bobthearsonist/matchmaking/README.md

 ## Product Vision

-Enhance online gamelplay and retore community feel to gaming via the creation of matchmaking teams of selectable size from a known list of players with attributes based on game skill, playing style, and social behavior.
+Enhance online gameplay and restore community feel to gaming via the creation of matchmaking teams of selectable size from a known list of players with attributes based on game skill, playing style, and social behavior.

 ### Stakeholders